 Tips on Improving Your Voicemail Skills

 You’ve got all of the secrets.
 Now, it’s time to put them to work.
-Here are a few final tips on how to improve your voicemails skills.
+Here are a few final tips on how to improve your voicemail skills.

-Leaving voicemails is practice in and of itself.
-However, I recommend that you spend a fair amount of time rehearsing your voicemail script and getting it to flow naturally on every drop.
+Leaving voicemails is a practice in and of itself.
+However, I recommend you spend a fair amount of time rehearsing your voicemail script and getting it to flow naturally on every drop.

-A couple of my favorite practice exercises are to use voice to text to send text messages to practice my clear enunciation and to use my voice recorder on my mobile phone to record, play back, and critic my voicemail and sales scripts.
+My favorite practice exercises are using voice-to-text to send text messages to practice my clear enunciation and using my voice recorder on my mobile phone to record, playback, and critique my voicemail and sales scripts.

-Also, make sure to practice several variations of your voicemail scripts to do a little testing.
+Also, practice several variations of your voicemail scripts for testing.

 Be personable and to the point

 Practice until you have perfected a personable and casual delivery.
-But, in all cases make sure that delivery is brief, clear, and to the point.
+But, in all cases, ensure delivery is brief, clear, and concise.
 Don’t leave rambling voicemails (usually the result of not practicing).

 Know your prospect